satyapriya/filechooser/README.md

 # FileChooser Cordova plugin for Android (mainly KitKat)

-This project was forked form https://github.com/wrrzag88/filechooser.git, that was forked from[Crypho/filechooser](https://github.com/Crypho/filechooser), that was originally forked from [cdibened/filechooser](https://github.com/cdibened/filechooser), so... thank you both for your work.
+This project was forked from https://github.com/wrrzag88/filechooser.git, that was forked from[Crypho/filechooser](https://github.com/Crypho/filechooser), that was originally forked from [cdibened/filechooser](https://github.com/cdibened/filechooser), so... thank you both for your work.

 This plugin was created as a workaround for https://issues.apache.org/jira/browse/CB-5294 and https://code.google.com/p/android/issues/detail?id=62220.
 This plugin is mainly configured for Android 4.4 so I would recommend to continue to use the native file dialogs for earlier versions of Android.
 There might be issues with the plugin as I have not fully tested all possible scenarios on many devices, but I have installed it on a Nexus 5 and it worked fine.